Postdoctoral Fellowship

 This commitment underlies the overarching aim of our post-doctoral program: the training not only of clinicians who are developing areas of expertise, but of "generalists"-highly competent and versatile professionals, who keep abreast of changes in the field and who use this information to inform their clinical practice.
 The objective of the post-doc program which relates to this goal is to train psychologists, whose developing expertise extends to a variety of Primary Emphasis clinical domains, including individual and group psychotherapy, triage, urgent evaluation/follow-up/stabilization, multicultural counseling, supervision of trainees when trainees are available, and collaboration with other disciplines.

-- Specific areas of clinical competence (e.g. working with student-athletes, body image/eating disorders, sexual assault/relationship violence)
+• Specific areas of clinical competence (e.g., body image/eating disorders, sexual assault/relationship violence)

-Post-docs are welcome to work with the Assistant Director, Training to develop a Secondary Emphasis not listed.
+Post-docs are welcome to work with the Associate Director, Training to develop a Secondary Emphasis not listed.

 An additional goal of our program is the development of professionalism.
 As part of this development, post-docs will build upon their learning and abilities to engage in a process of self-evaluation of their work and its effectiveness.
 This is achieved through supervision, participation in the Psychotherapy Seminar, and collaborative work with other professionals.
 Three major objectives which follow from this goal are: a strong emphasis on enhancing the post-doc's internal sense of ethical responsibility (conformity to accepted professional standards of conduct), social responsibility (sensitivity to the full range of human differences), and personal responsibility (awareness of self and one's personal impact in professional interactions).